Expected Learning Outcomes

 - Program specific differences (are there professional guidelines or compliance issues that should be considered)

-- Include policies and procedures explained, referrals made, recommendations discussed
+- Include policies and procedures explained, referrals made, recommendations and resources discussed

 - Sensitivity issues (less is typically more; if it is an especially touchy scenario, explain documentation to the student, draft it together and get student’s approval)